jbaumann/attiny_daemon/README.md

 ### The Implementation
 We base our design on the Geekworm UPS HAt which we modify based on the idea of Brousant (see Wiki for details).

 On top of this we use an ATTiny with a minimum of additional components to implement one part of the functionality on our wishlist.
+A PCB designed for a minimal footprint while using only through-hole components can easily be connected to four pins of the Raspberry (SDA, SCL, 3.3V, GND) using a 2x2 Dupont connector.

 On the Raspberry a daemon written in Python3 communicates with the ATTiny and complements its functionality to realize the full functionality we need.

 The daemon reads a config file (per default in the same directory, configurabvle with a command line option), compares it with the ATTiny configuration, changes the ATTiny if an option in the config file has a value different from that stored in the ATTiny, and adds non-existent configuration entries which have a value on the ATTiny.
 This leads to a very simple initial start with sensible values for most of the configuration options.

+### The Files
+Three sub-directories contain the necessary information:

+- hardware - this directory contains Gerber files and board images.
+The board has been designed using EasyEDA and if there is interest I can make the EasyEDA project public so you can simply order the boartd using their board manufacturing service JLCPCB.
+- firmware - this directory contains the ATTiny implementation as an Arduino project.
+Simply open the project directory in your Arduino IDE, configure it for an ATTiny (45 or 85) and compile it.
+I personally program my ATTiny's with USBASP, an adapter which can be bought for small money.
+- daemon - this directory contains the daemon, the unit file that allows us to install it as a service with systemd and an example configuration script.
+For first experiments, start the daemon with the option --nodaemon to allow for a graceful exit (i.e. no subsequent shutdown of the Raspberry Pi).